 This would somehow be the genesis of a business model where I provide service in exchange for things I need (instead of paying cash for it).
 In my travels, I would use this model to get lodging, food, transport, attend events, see movies, etc. - all this abundance with very little or no money at all.

 But my world wasn't just confined to mountain biking.
-Writing became a passion and I started blogging about anything that excited me - a magnificent life that inspired me, a powerful concept that changed my paradigm about myself and the world I live in, travel adventures that took me to different parts of the world, regional cuisines that graced my palate, geo-politics, a mind-expanding counter culture festival, a life-transforming meditation course, etc. There was no box.
+Writing, sharing and story telling became a passion and I started blogging about anything that excited me - a magnificent life that inspired me, a powerful concept that changed my paradigm about myself and the world I live in, travel adventures that took me to different parts of the world, regional cuisines that graced my palate, geo-politics, a mind-expanding counter culture festival, a life-transforming meditation course, etc. There was no box.
 I would write about anything and everything that excites me.